Hongdu JL-10: Development

 China Aviation Industry Corporation II (AVIC II) was working toward a new advanced trainer for the People's Liberation Army (PLA) by 2000; that year AVIC II contracted the Yakovlev Design Bureau from Russia — and designer of the Yak-130 trainer — as a technical and scientific consultant for the L-15 programme.
 The L-15 would compete with the Guizhou JL-9 developed in parallel by China Aviation Industry Corporation I. The prototype was completed in September 2005 and first flew on March 13, 2006.
 The initial variants were a subsonic advanced jet trainer and a supersonic advanced fighter trainer.

 Development of the L-15B, a supersonic variant for LIFT, was announced in 2010.
 It first flew on December 21, 2017.

 The China National Aero-Technology Import & Export Corporation (CATIC) ordered 12 L-15 jet trainers in November 2012; it was not known whether these were for — or would be delivered to — a third-party.

 Zambia ordered 6 advanced fighter trainers as the L-15Z in 2014 for US$100 million; they were delivered in 2016 and 2017.

 The first L-15 in PLAAF colors was seen in 2016.
 The PLA used a few L-15s for flight-test evaluation before 2018.
 The People's Liberation Army Navy received 12 L-15s in August 2018.
 The PLAAF began using the JL-10 for LIFT in 2019.
 Compared to the less sophisticated JL-9, the JL-10 reduces candidate and conversion training time for more recent PLAAF aircraft.

 On 23 February 2022, the United Arab Emirates announced its intention to buy 12 L-15s, with an option for 36 more.
-The value of the deal was not released, but The National (Abu Dhabi) reported that China sells the L-15 for $10–15 million per unit.
+The value of the deal was not released, the Emirati newspaper The National reported that China sells the L-15 for $10–15 million per unit.